Broward college district may additionally sue nation over schooling bill

 Proponents have hailed the law’s recognition of college preference as a gift for mothers and fathers to make pleasant choices for their kids.

-“I think that this bill truly assaults public education and the capacity for local faculty districts to govern their schools,” she said.
+“I think this bill truly assaults public education and the capacity for local faculty districts to govern their schools,” she said.